The Rescue Diver program builds your confidence and competence as a recreational diver.

 - Signaling device (surface and underwater)

-- Pocket mask (this is included with your PADI materials)
+- Pocket mask and slate (this is included with your class)

 - First aid kit